Evaluated by top doctors, dermatologists, and research scientists

 The Avorla LED Mask is a budget-friendly option for beginners who want to experiment with LED therapy without a large investment.
 It includes basic wavelengths and offers a simple, no-frills experience that supports general skin maintenance.
 While it delivers value, it won’t match the power or depth of higher-end masks.

-If you’re looking for the combination of proven results, accessible pricing, comfortable fit, and minimal treatment time, we strongly suggest the Solawave Wrinkle Retreat Pro.
-If you struggle with melasma, none of these options are a guaranteed fit for you.
-Consult your doctor first.
-If you have dark, melanated skin, we recommend consulting your doctor as well.
+If you’re looking for the combination of FDA cleared, proven results, high quality, strong warranty, highly rated company, accessible pricing, comfortable fit, and shorter treatment time, we strongly suggest the Solawave Wrinkle Retreat Pro.

 And lastly, if you have the space (and a $5,000 budget), and want to treat your entire body each time, we recommend the EXESAS 5040-PRO panel.